strimzi/proposals/06x-new-kafka-roller.md

          numReconfigAttempts: 0
          numRetries: 10
 ```
-15. The `max_retries` of 10 is reached for `broker-6`, therefore the roller throws `UnrestartableNodesException` and the reconciliation fails.
+15. The `maxRetries` of 10 is reached for `broker-6`, therefore the roller throws `UnrestartableNodesException` and the reconciliation fails.
 The operator logs the number of remaining segments and logs to recover.
 16. When the next reconciliation starts, all the nodes are observed and their contexts are updated. `broker-6` node has finished performing log recovery therefore have `SERVING` state.
-All nodes have no reason to restart.
+All nodes have `SERVING` state and no reason to restart except `broker-9` and `broker-10`.
-17. Broker nodes are checked if their configurations have been updated. `min.insync.replica` has been updated to 1 therefore the roller sends a request containing the configuration update to the brokers and the transitions nodes' state to `RECONFIGURED`.
+17. Broker nodes that have no reason to restart are checked if their configurations have been updated.
+The `min.insync.replicas` has been updated to 1 therefore the roller sends a request containing the configuration update to the brokers and then transitions nodes' state to `RECONFIGURED`.
-18. Observe the broker nodes again, and check if they have `LEADING_ALL_PREFERRED` state.
+18. Observe the broker nodes that have configuration updated, and wait until they have `LEADING_ALL_PREFERRED` state.
+19. The roller considers restarting `broker-10` and `broker-9` as they still have `MANUAL_ROLLING_UPDATE` reason.
+20. It sends requests to describe all the topic partitions and their `min.insync.replicas` configuration and finds that all topic partitions are fully replicated.
+21. The roller create 2 batches with a single node in each because `broker-10` and `broker-9` share topic partition, "topic-A":
+22. It then restarts the batch containing `broker-10`.
+It waits for it to have `SERVING` and then `LEADING_ALL_PREFERRED` state.
+The same is repeated for the batch containing `broker-9`.
-19. All nodes have `SERVING` or `LEADING_ALL_PREFERRED` and no reason to restart.
-20. The reconciliation completes successfully.
+23. All nodes have `SERVING` or `LEADING_ALL_PREFERRED` and no exception was thrown therefore the reconciliation completes successfully.

 ### Switching from the old KafkaRoller to the new KafkaRoller

 The new KafkaRoller will only work with KRaft clusters therefore when running in Zookeeper mode, the current KafkaRoller will be used.
 Kafka CR's `KafkaMetadataState` represents where the metadata is stored for the cluster.
-It is set to `KRaft` when a cluster is fully migrated to KRaft or was created in KRaft mode.
-KafkaReconciler will be updated to switch to the new roller based on this state.
+It is set to `KRaft` when a cluster is fully migrated to KRaft or was created in KRaft mode. `KafkaReconciler` will be updated to switch to the new roller based on this state.
 This means the old KafkaRoller will be used during migration of existing clusters from Zookeeper to KRaft mode and the new roller is used only after the migration is completed and for new clusters created in KRaft mode.

 ### Future improvement

 - We are not looking to solve the potential race condition between KafkaRoller and Cruise Control rebalance activity right away but this is something we can solve in the future.
-An example scenario that cause this race:
+An example scenario that could cause this race:
-   Let's say we have 5 brokers cluster, minimum in sync replica for topic partition foo-0 is set to 2.
-The possible sequence of events that could happen:
+   Let's say we have a 5 brokers cluster, `min.insync.replicas` for topic partition foo-0 is set to 2.
+The possible sequence of events that could happen is:
    - Broker 0 is down due to an issue and the ISR of foo-0 partition changes from [0, 1, 2] to [1 , 2].
 In this case producers with acks-all still can produce to this partition.
    - Cruise Control sends `addingReplicas` request to reassign partition foo-0 to broker 4 instead of broker 2 in order to achieve its configured goal.
    - The reassignment request is processed and foo-0 partition now has ISR [1, 2, 4].